 Community Partnership Manager | Guatemala

 Stephanie works to facilitate the relationship between U.S. based churches and community partners in Guatemala, in turn strengthening their efforts to help Guatemala’s orphaned and vulnerable children.
 Stephanie’s favorite things to watch are action movies and Duke basketball games.

-Kimberly is the bridge of communication between the Ethiopian and North American partners.
+Kimberly connects communities in Ethiopia and Russia to their North American partners.
 She is an artistic soul, and earned her degree in visual and performing arts at University of Colorado.
 Her favorite book is “Walking on Water; Reflections on Faith and Art” by Madeleine L’Engle.
 She describes her perfect day beginning with setting no alarm.
 Then she would take her time journaling and reading, enjoying a cup of coffee.
 Next she would drive west for a while, go back home, get on her bike or longboard, and spend time with people she loves.